ccrismancox/IO_TugOfWar/readme.md

     - Tables.
 A folder containing all the produced tables in text format

-## Ubuntu 22.04.4 setup
+## Ubuntu 20.04.04 setup

-From a fresh installation of Ubuntu 22.04.4, you will need to use the following steps to prepare the replication environment.
-[The iso image can be obtained here](https://cdimage.ubuntu.com/jammy/daily-live/20240216.1/jammy-desktop-amd64.iso).
+From a fresh installation of Ubuntu 20.04.04, you will need to use the following steps to prepare the replication environment.

 1. Download the replication package
 2. Extract the replication package to the desired location (`${REPDIR}`)